80 Fun Facts About Albania

 When you think about some of the beautiful places to see and explore in Albania, it’s hardly surprising that so many people are considering heading to the stunning Riveria for their next summer break or even to Tirana for a weekend city break.

 You’re in luck!
-We’ll cover every known Albanian fact on the planet, so you know exactly what to expect before you get there!
-There are some interesting Albania facts for kids, some cultural facts, and everything in-between.
+We’ll cover every known Albanian fact on the planet so you know exactly what to expect before you get there!
+There are some interesting Albania facts for kids, some cultural facts, and everything in between.

 ‘Tell me about Albania,’ I hear you say – Let’s dive in!

 1. During the evenings, you might see something called the ‘xhiro.’
 This is when the Albanian locals go for a walk after dinner to burn off their excesses and catch up with the neighbors.
-It’s a cultural thing, and in some traditional towns, the roads are closed for vehicular traffic until people have finished walking and talking!
+It’s a cultural thing, and in some traditional towns, the roads are closed to vehicular traffic until people have finished walking and talking!

 3. Albania has a mix of religions, but most people are Muslim, at around 60%.